nieoczywisty/Hello-Turtle/README.md

 -rotation angle works but not exactly as it should. <br>

 # What i've lerned
--basics of fxml mvc model in javaFX.
+-basics of fxml mvc model in javaFX.<br>
--reading file line by line, highlighting currently processed line in textarea.
+-reading file line by line, highlighting currently processed line in textarea.<br>
--basics of canvas and graphical object transformations.
+-basics of canvas and graphical object transformations.<br>
 ## Version
 Propably v0.1 is the last ]:->